kevinzen/sidekiq-multi-redis-client/README.md

 # SidekiqMultiRedisClient [![Build Status](https://travis-ci.org/kevinzen/sidekiq-multi-redis-client.png?branch=master)](https://travis-ci.org/kevinzen/sidekiq-multi-redis-client)

-Enable High Availability by having sidekiq clients submit jobs to more than one redis instance with different workers.
-Automatically fail over to one if the other disappears.
-Spread processing load across all the redis instances.
+The use case for this gem is to provide automatic load-balancing and fail-over of jobs submitted to multiple redis instances, each with its own Sidekiq workers.

+In our case, we had two data centers -- each of which needs to be available as backup to the other in case the data center becomes unavailable.
+This gem allows all jobs to automatically get submitted to the remaining data center if one becomes unavailable -- or even if just one of the redis instances goes away.
+If one of the redis endpoints goes away, then jobs will be submitted to the other one.

+It also spreads processing across both the redis instances.

-The initial version of this gem/plugin as it now stands allows (in fact requires) you to specify *TWO* redis instances (each of which will have its own worker(s)).
+The initial version of this gem/plugin as it now stands requires you to specify two redis instances (each of which will have its own worker(s)).
+The gem then 'round robins' submitting jobs to the two redis instances alternating between them.

+NOTE on unit tests failing.
+While this sentence remains here in the readme, there are failing unit tests because the travis-ci environment does not have any redis instances connected to it for testing.
+The tests work on my local machine when I have multiple redis instances available.
+The tests (for now) assume that redis is available.
+This will be addressed in a future release soon.

 ## Installation